Never Too Late!

 two other people said the same thing immediately afterwards when they saw me.

-however, i am absolutely, deadly, seriously, 100% certain that i'm not drunk.
+however, i am absolutely, deadly, seriously, 100% certain that i was not drunk.

-i like to sit on the floor best, but sometimes i have guests who like sitting like european people do. i'm not about to clutter my floor and cover up my afghan silk qilim (a gift from a certain shady colonel-saheb, colonel of what we're not sure, but that's another story) with bulky armchairs. but now i've at least indulged them with an abstract painting of a sofa which i found in the street.
+i sit on the floor, but sometimes i have guests who like sitting like european people do. i'm not about to clutter my floor and cover up my best afghan silk qilim (a gift from a certain shady colonel-saheb, colonel of what we're not sure, but that's another story) with bulky armchairs. but now i've at least indulged them with an abstract painting of a sofa which i found in a skip.

 3.2.13